 The business of brainpower

 As I have argued before in Psychology Today, a more critical factor of influence, globally, is brainpower.
 Wealth, similar to height, seems easier to measure than intellect, although even Forbes has to make some assumptions when making its calculations.
 But researchers who study intellectual talent have over the years come up with their own ways of ranking the field.
 Many standardized tests can be used to judge intelligence, from cognitive ability tests, to achievement tests, to the educational tests used to compare students in various countries, and arguably even things like coding competitions.
 Consistently, these tests can be used as reasonable, albeit limited measures of the developed reasoning power of various people or groups.
-Those with the greatest intellectual wealth don’t use it to simply enrich their bank accounts.

 Put another way, these tests give us an alternative method of thinking about what people mean when they talk about “talent”—technical or otherwise—in places like Silicon Valley.
 As Bill Gates told Forbes in 2005, if Microsoft didn’t “win the IQ war,” they would have no future.

 The success of the Forbes list as a cultural touchstone is not surprising.
 But perhaps we need to reconsider the way we think about international rankings.